Get Ready for the 2020's Version of the Music Business!

-(Note: Yes, if they really believe in you, the Label will put money into promoting you.
+Note: Yes, if they really believe in you, the Label will put money into recording and promoting you.
 But the only money You'll probably ever see directly from a Major Label, is possible front money.
-The money a Major receives, rarely trickles down to the Artist.)
+The money a Major receives, rarely trickles down to the Artist.

-And because of this new situation, a new trend is already in progress.
-As Bands are finding out: "Why do you need a Major Label for the money needed to launch your career, if you can either find a knowledgeable Management Team who has, or has access to, enough money and contacts to at least get things started and on a roll?"
+And because of this new situation, Bands might think: "Why do you need a Major Label for the money needed to launch your career, if you can either find a knowledgeable Management Team who has, or has access to, enough money and contacts to at least get things started and on a roll?"

-Well, one thing you're going to find out is that it's just as hard getting picked up by a well-known manager as signing with a well-known label, and to attract them you're going to have to produce on your own just as if you were going for a label deal.
+Well, one thing you're going to find out is that it's just as hard getting picked up by a well-known manager as signing with a well-known label, and to attract them you're going to have to become at least fairly well-known on your own just as if you were going for a label deal.

-And, even if you can attract a well-known, knowledgeable Manager, or a worthwhile substitute, you must keep in mind that, when you sign with a Manager, you are still signing a 360 deal with them.
-He/she/they will get, on average, 20% of the Gross of everything you do in any part of the Entertainment Business…
+And, even if you can attract a well-known, knowledgeable Manager, or a worthwhile substitute, you must keep in mind that, when you sign with a Manager, you are also signing a 360 deal with them.
+He/she/they will get, on average, 20% of the Gross (money taken off the top, before expenses are paid) of everything you do in any part of the Entertainment Business…

-Except there's a major difference that makes the situation much more bearable:
+Except there's one major difference that makes the situation much more bearable:

 A Record Company normally owns your Recordings and most often, indirectly, your Songs.
 A Manager doesn't have to.

 So, in this scenario, the Artist can remain the owner of their life and properties.
-That is, in effect, the Artist is the Record Company, Publisher, etc., and the Manager is the person who simply runs the operation for you.
+That is, in effect, the Artist is the Record Company, Publisher, etc., and the Manager is the person who simply runs the operation for the Artist.

-But, if you seriously want to make a full-time career out of Music, you must be ready to spend several years building up a substantial fan base with the attitude of making "One Fan at a Time" your new mantra.
+And, if you seriously want to make a full-time career out of Music, you must be ready, if necessary, to spend several years building up a substantial fan base with the attitude of making "One Fan at a Time" your new mantra.

-1st, I'm going to let you in on some interesting math: if you can build up just 20,000 real fans in 5 years, that are each willing to spend $100 a year buying your recordings and merchandise, that equals $2,000,000 a year!
+However, I'm going to let you in on some interesting math: if you can build up just 20,000 real fans in 5 years, that are each willing to spend $100 a year buying your recordings and merchandise, etc., that equals $2,000,000 a year!